 Due to the many people wanting to take our rose tour into Louisiana, feel assured to fill a bus with passengers.
 So, if you want to be among them BE SURE TO GET YOUR \$30.00 fee in as soon as possible.
-Many have guests who want to accompany their Rustler friends.
+Many have quests who want to accompany their Rustler friends.
 We have our reservation for only one bus confirmed and, like it always happens, "first come, first served."
 This will be a real fun event, so ACT NOW!

 You will recall that the \$30 fee only covers the bus fare.
 The fees for touring Hodges Gardens, at Many, LA, and the American Rose Center 100+ acres of roses - with its Hudson Heritage Old Garden Roses - totals \$7.50.
 Food is on your own and so is your motel bill.
 You are reminded to bring a sack lunch on our first day in order to save time.
 It is also suggested you have a room mate to help defray motel expense one night - pay half the room fee + tax.
 Trouble is there are lots of shops and places to assist you in spending cash.
 But you won't find a more reasonably priced vacation tour.

 We cannot give refunds; however, we have a waiting list and someone may well pay you for your reservation, so keep in touch.
 You will spend \$7.50 fees, \$30. for bus, and maybe \$40 for your half of lodging in a double room.
 The amount you spend for eats Saturday evening, Sunday breakfast and for Sunday lunch is up to you.
 You couldn't get \$25 dinners or \$15 breakfast and keep your cost below \$100, or could you buy a lot of stuff to take home with you.

+ITINERARY

-ITINERARY You will be notified of a parking place for your car on Saturday morning, the 14th of October at about 8:00 AM.
+You will be notified of a parking place for your car on Saturday morning, the 14th of October at about 8:00 AM.
 We will embark on the bus and travel $3\frac{1}{2}-4$ hrs. to Just inside the Louisiana-Texas state line at The American Rose Center where we will enjoy our picnic lunches we brought, tour the gardens and spend the night at a nearby Inn.

 Sunday morning we will leave and by 9:15 AM arrive at Natchitoches, Louisiana, ("Nak-a-tish") and visit the historic area where a large number of old roses as well as modern roses are growing.
 We will then visit the old 1714 French Fort, St. Jean Baptiste, where the "Natchitoches Noisette" is growing nearby.
 We will have time to browse through the historic original sites, have a famous Cajun meat pie lunch or some other delight.

 After eating we will travel south to Hodges Gardens on the historic scenic Cane River Road and view many restored southern plantations.
 We will arrive in Many 2 PM.

+4 Issues

-4 Issues "THE OLD TEXAS ROSE" Yearly NEWSLETTER OF Newsletter South Central Taxas ROSE RUSTLERS Sumposium South Central Texas Old Garden Rose Enthuiasts & Rustle motel bill.
-You are reminded to bring a sack lunch on our first day is order to save time It is also suggested you have a room mate to NAME MAILING ADDRESS Membership/Subscription @\$7 per 4 Issue year.
+"THE OLD TEXAS ROSE" Yearly THE TEXAS ROSE RUSTLERS NEWSLETTER OF South Central Texas Old Garden Rose Enthuiasts

+Membership Includes Newsletter Symposium & Rustle

+NAME MAILING ADDRESS

+Membership/Subscription @\$7 per 4 Issue year.
 No extra charge to same address.
-THE OLD TEXAS ROSE (OR) TEXAS ROSE RUSTLERS Make checks or money orders to: and state rexel-small to: 5020 Fairvent, Pasadena TX 77505 at The American Rose Center where we will Mrs. Margaret P. Sharpe 9426 Kerrwood Lane Houston, TX 77080-5428 Address Correction Requested Return Postage Guaranteed
+THE OLD TEXAS ROSL OR TEXAS ROSE RUSTLERS Make checks or money orders to: and mail to: 5020 Fairvent, Pasadena TX 77505

-FIRST CLASS MA
+Mrs. Margaret P. Sharpe 9426 Kerrwood Lane Houston, TX 77080-5428

+Address Correction Requested Return Postage Guaranteed